brooklynjared/Kontakt_RoundRobins/README.md

 # Kontakt Round Robin Library

 Round robin library for Kontakt percussion instruments.
+Assumes that sample content is unpitched and that all RR samples are mapped in one group, starting from note zero.

-Requires Sublime KSP for use within the main script of an instrument.
+Requires Sublime KSP for use of macros from library within the main script.

-Contains macros for creating RR sets with varying numbers of samples, and macro for playback handling in the `on note` callback.
+Contains numerous macros for creating RR sets with varying numbers of RR positions, and macros for playback handling within the `on note` callback.